What is International Baccalaureate (IB)?

 Also, students with an IB course credential will not be required to submit SAT or ACT scores for undergraduate admissions to universities abroad.

-IB vs. Indian Boards (CBSE/ICSE/ISC): Comparative Study for International Aspirations
+IB vs. Indian Boards (CBSE/ICSE/ISC) Comparative Study

-For those who want to understand the difference between IB curriculum and other Indian boards, here is a comparative study below:
+For those who want to understand the difference between IB curriculum and other Indian boards, here is a comparative study below

 Features